Mediterranean Diet Meal Plan for Beginners

 The variation of Mediterranean countries creates confusion about foods belonging to the Mediterranean.
 The diet commonly focuses on healthy plant products with limited or restricted dairy products and meat.

-Also, seafood of your choices, such as fish, crabs, or lobster, is recommended twice a week.
+Also, seafood of your choice, such as fish, crabs, or lobster, is recommended twice a week.

-The Mediterranean lifestyle patterned group meals, including physical activities to decrease stress.
-It is advised to eat fresh or dried vegetables and nuts etc.
+The Mediterranean lifestyle patterned group meals, including physical activities, to decrease stress.
+It is advised to eat fresh or dried vegetables, nuts, etc.

 Below are the foods you must include in your Mediterranean diet: